Cavalry Tank Museum, Ahmednagar: Collection

 The oldest exhibit is the silver Ghost Rolls-Royce Armoured Car (Indian Pattern).
 The older exhibits date to First World War vintage and served on the battlefields of Cambrai, the Somme, and Flanders.
 A large number of vehicles are from Second World War period.

-Among the exhibits there are British Valentine and two Churchill Mk.
+Among the exhibits are a British Valentine and two Churchill Mk.
 VII infantry tanks, along with a Matilda II of similar type, an Imperial Japanese Type 95 Ha-Go light tank and a Type 97 Chi-Ha medium tank, a US Sherman Crab mine-flail tank, a British Centurion Mk.
 II main battle tank (MBT), a Nazi German Schwerer Panzerspähwagen heavy armoured car and Indian Vijayanta MBT.

 Also on display is a British Archer tank destroyer (based on the Valentine tank), a Canadian Sexton self-propelled artillery tracked-vehicle, US M3 Stuart and M22 Locust light tanks, together with an American M3 Medium Tank and various armoured cars from different eras and periods of conflicts.

 A Nazi German 88mm anti-aircraft/armour field-gun captured from German troops (possibly belonging to the 15th Panzer Division of the Afrika Korps, based on the divisional markings on the artillery-piece) is also on display at the museum.

 There are some war-trophy tanks taken from the Pakistani military during both the Indo-Pakistani War of 1965 and the Indo-Pakistani War of 1971, such as the American-made M47 Patton medium tank, a WWII-era Chaffee and a Cold War-era M41 Walker Bulldog, both light tanks.
 On display is also an Indian AMX-13 light tank of French origin from the 1950s and a PT-76 amphibious/light tank from that same period.

 On the museum's Memory Hill, it is where the housing of souvenirs of all regiments of the Indian Army's Armoured Corps are kept.
 The museum stays open on all days of the week (except Mondays) from 9:00am to 5:00pm.
 There is an entry fee of Rs.
 50 (50 rupees) per person with additional fees included for photography and video-recording.